 - Abide by the above rule even if one union purports to provide the consultation for all beneficiaries;

 IATSE, AGVA, Actors' Equity, AFM, AGMA, and AMPTP charge $250 per consultation.
 Many labor unions offer expedited service for an additional fee -- please refer to the Labor Consultation Contact List for details, rates, and contact information.
 The petitioner must pay the fee when requesting the consultation.
 There are exceptions to the charges, and restrictions on how they are payable, so it is best to contact the union in advance to confirm the amount and method of payment.
 Note the charge is per petition, so O-2 or P support petitions will also require a fee.
+Note that USCIS provides this list of consultation groups that provide labor and peer letters, but it may or may not be up to date.

 Please see the section titled O-1B Consultation Procedures for further information specific to O-1B petitions.